kraglesh/Moologic/Simulations/Objects/Implementation.md

 function checkCollision(player, other, velocity = { velX: 1, velY: 1} ) { //Example velocities
   let { velX, velY } = velocity;
   player.predictedX = player.predictedY = null; //make fasly to use ??
-  let otherScale = (other.getScale ? other.getScale() : other.scale);
+  //doesn't matter if we remove predictedx/y because player will be sent with it previous recursive call let otherScale = (other.getScale ? other.getScale() : other.scale);
   if (Math.abs(velX) > 0 || Math.abs(velY) > 0) {
     if (collisionDetection(player, other, player.scale + otherScale)) {